-The projects proposed in the current five-year capital improvements plan include replacement of the City Services Building roof and renovation of the former Myrtle Beach Rescue Squad building to provide additional bulk storage space and house the Waterfront/Special Operations, Bike Patrol and Patrol Shift Operations units.
-Funds are also identified in the plan for renewal and replacements at the Myrtle Beach Convention Center, including the installation of new heating and cooling system.
+The projects proposed in the current five-year capital improvements plan include replacement of the Library roof and renovations at the Ted Collins Law Enforcement Center.
+Law Enforcement Center improvements include the conversion of a break room into a Video Teleconferencing Center and restoration of the parking area.
+Funds are also identified in the plan for renewal and replacements at the Myrtle Beach Convention Center and for the installation of new heating and cooling system.
 Energy cost savings from the new energy efficient heating and cooling system are expected to offset the cost of the new equipment.
 Additionally, an allocation for general public facility improvements and infrastructure is included to prepare for both current and future infrastructure needs.

 Fire Station #7 (Harrelson Blvd.) at 17th Avenue South is the only new facility included in the plan.
-The building project has an estimated cost of \$1.6 million and is scheduled for fiscal year 2016.
+The building project has an estimated cost of \$1.6 million and is scheduled for fiscal year 2017.